The Ground State Energy and Concentration of Complexity in Spherical Bipartite Models: Proof of Lemmas , , , and

-The right-hand side of this inequality coincides with the function $\tilde{Q}_p\textup{(}r\textup{)}$ introduced on pg.
-20 of \cite{pspin-second}.
+The right-hand side of this inequality coincides with the function $\tilde{Q}_p(r)$ introduced on pg.
+3415 of \cite{pspin-second}.
 On pg.
-21 it is moreover shown that for $p\ge 10$ and $r\in [0.6,1\textup{)}$, we have that $\tilde{Q}_p\textup{(}r\textup{)}<0$.
-Together these show that $\bar{Q}_p\textup{(}r\textup{)}\le 0$ for $p\ge 10$, completing the proof. \end{proof}
+3416 it is moreover shown that for $p\ge 10$ and $r\in [0.6,1)$, we have that $\tilde{Q}_p(r)<0$.
+Together these show that $\bar{Q}_p(r)\le 0$ for $p\ge 10$, completing the proof. \end{proof}

+\begin{remark} One may check numerically that $\bar{Q}_{p}(r)\le 0$ for $r\in (0,1)$ and $p\ge 3$.
+Given this claim, the proof of Lemma \ref{lem:key-lemma} in fact shows that Lemma \ref{lem:key-lemma} still holds under the weaker assumption that $p,q\ge 3$.
+As this improvement does not affect our main result, though, we choose not to pursue it. \end{remark}

-The remainder of this section will be dedicated to the proof of Lemma \ref{lem:E0-bound}.
-Before doing so, we will obtain an upper bound on $\Sigma_{p,q,\gamma}\textup{(}E\textup{)}$.
+We will now begin to address the proof of Lemma \ref{lem:E0-bound}.
+As a preliminary step, we will obtain an upper bound on $\Sigma_{p,q,\gamma}(E)$.
 This bound is essentially equivalent to the one obtained in Section 4.1 of \cite{tuca} for a single point.
-To begin we recall Fischer's Inequality: For $M$ positive semi-definite, we have that
+We will say a symmetric random matrix $M_n$ of size $n$-by-$n$ is a $\GOE(n)$ matrix if its entries above and on the main diagonal are independent centered Gaussian random variables with variance $\E[(M_n)_{ij}^2]=\frac{1}{n}(1+\delta_{ij})$.
+It is well-known (see, for example \cite{pspin-one} or \cite{exponential}) that